 Join us for three Facebook Live events to hear about three of the Sustainable Development Goals, complete an activity to explore the SDG and learn how your actions can support the realization of these goals.

-You can reach our Facebook page to get connected to the Live event by clicking here.
+You can reach our Facebook page to get connected to the past Live event by clicking here.

 Join us September 29th at 7pm Every night, 800 million people around the world go to bed hungry.
 Many of these people are young.
 Children who are hungry cannot learn.
 Adults who are hungry cannot work, and hunger at its extreme can kill.
 Did you know that as a young person, you have an opportunity to discuss these important issues?
 You have a voice and the power to be a part of a solution to global hunger.
 The United Nations has established a goal of Zero Hunger by 2030.
 Join June Matthews for a conversation that will help you to understand the COMPLEXITY of the problem including the many causes of hunger.
 By working together to think critically about why and where hunger exists in our world and by discussing possible solutions that are appropriate for the people who face hunger and food insecurity, this presentation will lead you through different concepts and considerations in some of the ways everyone of us, but particularly young people can CONTRIBUTE to making this Sustainable Development Goal a reality.